Church congregation seated in pews during a service with a speaker at the altar and a stained glass window in the background.

 • Desire personal growth and self-improvement

-• Join of their own free will
+• Are joining of their own free will

-Steps To Become A Mason?
+Steps To Join A Masonic Lodge

 A man dressed in formal Masonic regalia, including a black tuxedo with a white apron, a bow tie, and a Masonic collar with gold details, standing against a dark background with radiant light effects.